-From Amarkantak, some of the J2b moved south to the East Coast, and the rest moved north to reach the current Patna City (Bihar State).
-The J2b who moved south mixed with the H and evolved into a new language called the Grandhika, a hybrid of Kui (H) and Agni (J2b).
-The current Andhra on the coast is a dialect of Grandhika.
+From Amarkantak, some of the J2b moved south to the East Coast, and the rest moved north to reach the current Patna City (Bihar).
+The J2b dialects were called Grandhika.
+The Grandhika dialect on the coast was called Andhra.
+In Patna, the Grandhika dialect was called Pali.
+There were hundreds of dialects in between.